Jaleel White: Personal life

-White dated actress Christine Lakin from fellow TGIF show Step by Step in the early 90s.

-White has one daughter, Samaya (born in 2009), with ex-girlfriend Bridget Hardy.
+White is a Christian.
+He dated actress Christine Lakin from fellow TGIF show Step by Step in the early 1990s.
+White has one daughter, with his ex-girlfriend Bridget Hardy.
+On May 4, 2024, White married Nicoletta Ruhl, a sports technology business executive, in a ceremony in Los Angeles.

+White is a big fan of basketball and frequently played pickup games with George Clooney, who was filming ER in the studio next door.

+White is also a fan of the Edmonton Oilers of the National Hockey League.

-In 2021, White announced the launch of his ItsPurpl line of cannabis products featuring the Purple Urkle strain, set for debut on April 20 at California dispensaries.
+In 2021, White announced the launch of his line of cannabis products featuring the Purple Urkle strain, set for debut on April 20 at California dispensaries.

+White released a memoir in November 2024, in which he reflects on his career and life after playing the Urkel character.

-White has a memorial set up in his home for his Family Matters co-star Michelle Thomas, who died in 1998 of stomach cancer, shortly after the series had wrapped.
-He has described Thomas as a 'big sister' who was, for a period of time in the early seasons of the show, his closest friend on set, and has stated that his childhood seemed to officially end with her death.
+White has a memorial set up in his home for his Family Matters co-star Michelle Thomas, who died in 1998 of stomach cancer, shortly after the series had wrapped up.